Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

 =========================

 One way to verify whether a custom state is working as expected or not is to shutdown a CPU and then put it online again.
-It is also possible to put the CPU to certain state (for instance *CPUHP_AP_ONLINE*) and then go back to *CPUHP_ONLINE*.
-This would simulate an error one state after *CPUHP_AP_ONLINE* which would lead to rollback to the online state.
+It is also possible to put the woke CPU to certain state (for instance *CPUHP_AP_ONLINE*) and then go back to *CPUHP_ONLINE*.
+This would simulate an error one state after *CPUHP_AP_ONLINE* which would lead to rollback to the woke online state.

 All registered states are enumerated in ``/sys/devices/system/cpu/hotplug/states`` ::